freezy/dmd-extensions/README.md

   --virtual-hide-grip      Hides the resize grip of the virtual DMD.
 Default:
                            false.

   --virtual-position       Position and size of virtual DMD.
-Three values:
+Four values:
-                           <Left> <Top> <Width>.
+                           <Left> <Top> <Width> [<Height>].
+Height is optional
+                           and can be used for custom aspect ratio.
 Default: "0 0 1024".

-  --use-gray4              Sends frames in 4-bit grayscale to the display if
-                           supported.
-Default: false
+  --render-as              Internally process at a given bit length.
+One of: [
+                           gray2, gray4, rgb24, bitmap ].
+Default: "bitmap"

   -c, --color              Sets the color of a grayscale source that is
                            rendered on an RGB destination.
 Default: ff3000